 Most people will automatically pack their prescription meds when traveling, but there are healthy alternatives to dealing with chronic pain if you aren't on prescription medications.

-Homeopathic arnica pellets are great for general inflammation, aches, pains, and any bruising you may develop during your vacation. **Consult your doctor before taking any supplement if you are on other medications.
-Because of its ability to prevent blood clots, Arnica should not be taken with other medicines or herbal products that can thin the blood like aspirin, clopidogrel, warfarin, enoxaparin, apixaban, dabigatran, rivaroxaban, ginger, garlic, or ginseng, to name a few.** Arnica also comes in a gel form that is non-greasy, unscented, and quickly absorbed.
+Homeopathic arnica pellets are great for general inflammation, aches, pains, and any bruising you may develop during your vacation. **Consult your doctor before taking supplements if you are on other medications.
+Because of its ability to prevent blood clots, Arnica should not be taken with other medicines or herbal products that can thin the blood, like aspirin, clopidogrel, warfarin, enoxaparin, apixaban, dabigatran, rivaroxaban, ginger, garlic, or ginseng, to name a few.** Arnica also comes in a gel form that is non-greasy, unscented, and quickly absorbed.
 Biofreeze is another option for quick pain relief from sore, achy muscles.

 6. Chronic Pain is Linked to Sugar Intake and Dehydration.

 While we all love to indulge while vacationing, sugar is inflammatory and can flare up joints, aches, and pains if you're not careful—the same thing with hydration.
-There's a direct link between dehydration and chronic pain, so traveling with a refillable water bottle can help you stay better hydrated.
+There's a direct link between dehydration and chronic pain, so traveling with a refillable water bottle can help you stay hydrated.
 Read more here about how dehydration increases pain perception.

 7. Pack All Your Essentials in Your Carry-on Luggage if You're Flying.

 Traveling these days is stressful enough, and it is common for airlines to lose luggage.
 Think of it as crucial as your toiletries, if not more!
-Imagine packing all of your "essential self-care tools" to help you with your chronic pain, and your luggage is lost or sent to another destination.
+Imagine packing all your "essential self-care tools" to help you with your chronic pain, and your luggage is lost or sent to another destination.
 So give yourself a piece of mind and pack it all in your carry-on luggage.

 These are just a few ideas we have used to cope with chronic pain while on vacation.
 Being more aware of your pain triggers and bringing things to pamper yourself with will go a long way in managing your chronic pain when traveling.
 Our team at Bull City Soles can customize your session to fit your needs, whether you are getting ready to go on vacation, visiting Durham, NC, or taking care of your aches and pains when you return from your travels.
 Schedule your massage online today.
 You can also pick up a couple of therapy balls, essential oils, or Biofreeze to take on your trips!